-How does the Johnson & Johnson vaccine work?
-When is it available?
-What to know about the new shot.
+Why is the Johnson & Johnson vaccine only one shot?
+Here’s what to know.

 The CDC affixes its advice with the following disclaimer: “Recommendations may be updated when further information becomes available.”
 Scientists are probably still studying this question, and Landrigan said people should stick to what has been tested and approved.

-“There’s always a possibility that there could be a cross reaction between the two,” he said.
+“There’s always a possibility that there could be a cross-reaction between the two,” he said.
 “Nobody has data on that, but it’s a possibility.”

 Can I choose which vaccine to get?